marker68/simple-cluster/README.md

 ```
 * `libgtest_main.a,libgtest.a`: [Google Testing Framework](https://code.google.com/p/googletest/)'s static library files.
 We are using Google Test for testing.
 * `libsimplecluster.{so,dylib,dll}`: dynamic library(shared library) files for SimpleCluster.
 * `test_utilities, test_kdtree, test_kmeans`: test programs.
-See their source code in `test/` directory to know the basics of this library.
+See their source code in `test/` directory to know how to use this library.

 ## Documentation